Questions about ... the program

 Do I have to complete the FAFSA?

 Yes.
 The program requires students to apply for and use federal and state grants.
-You must complete the Free Application for Federal Student Aid (FAFSA) by May 1, 2019 (March 1 each year after) and be a citizen, national or permanent resident of the United States students.
+You must complete the Free Application for Federal Student Aid (FAFSA) and be a citizen, national or permanent resident of the United States students.
 (NOTE: Students who do not fall into one of these categories cannot receive financial aid.)

-Parkside Promise Plus support is calculated after the federal and state grants are applied, but before loans and work-study and non-tuition scholarships.
+Parkside Promise Plus and Wisconsin Tuition Promise support is calculated after the federal and state grants are applied, but before loans and work-study and non-tuition scholarships.

 The Expected Family Contribution (EFC) is a measure of your family’s financial strength and is calculated according to a formula established by law.
 The information you report on your FAFSA is used to calculate your EFC.
 We use the EFC to determine your federal student aid eligibility and financial aid award.